 This brings me to my challenge.
 I went through and pulled out all the itty-bitty books.
 I don’t usually pick up novellas, but I have several.
 And I know reading them won’t clear as much space as reading some bigger books.
 But I figure each of them should only take a couple hours to read, so it’s a good way to do a bit of a clear-out without committing weeks to the task.
 (Nope, I’m not rationalizing this at all.)

 There are 18 little books there.
 Most, though not all I won and it’s a pretty diverse pile.
-There’s some bizzaro in there, as well as some inspirational stuff, a memoir, some non-fiction, humor, poetry, lit fict, politcal satire, even a freakin’ play.
+There’s some bizzaro in there, as well as some inspirational stuff, a memoir, some non-fiction, humor, short story collections, horror, poetry, lit fict, political satire, even a freakin’ play.
 I figure I can finish one a day for the next few weeks, along with my normal reading and feel like I’ve accomplished something significant.
 (Hush, that’s what I’m going with.)

 In case you can’t read all the titles, the stack includes: